 - Close phone apps when done using them.
 If apps are left running, even though you don’t see them on the screen, hackers still have access to the data stored within them.
 Web browsers like Firefox are well known to store information in memory while open on your phone or tablet, and even save passwords for later use.
 Another option is to remove sensitive apps such as those used for banking from your phone during the holiday season.

 - Delete your cookie and browsing history to prevent PIN and password capture.
 The last thing you want is for a cybercriminal to have access to your accounts and apps.

 - Avoid using public Wi-Fi connections without a securely encrypted VPN.
 Malicious Hackers quite often use public networks to get full access to unsecured devices such as smartphones and tablets on the same network.
 Also, they can use unsecured networks to distribute malware onto unprotected devices.
-The IPVanish VPN app is fantastic at protecting you from hackers and thieves.
+The Surfshark VPN app is fantastic at protecting you from hackers and thieves.

 Safeguard Online Network Activities

 Doing your shopping online from the comfort of home or a cozy coffee shop has become a favorite way to avoid the hustle and bustle.
 Why not, when you can avoid the traffic and long lines altogether?
 With incentives like the free 2-day shipping and unlimited streaming movies and TV shows made available to Amazon Prime members, shopping in this way can be extremely convenient.